 Japan has a rich spiritual tradition, and visiting Shinto and Buddhist temples is a fascinating experience.
 However, it is important to remember that these places are considered sacred and deserve respect.
 Some practices you should observe include:

-• Avoid exaggerated gestures of affection, such as hugs or kisses.
+• Avoid exaggerated displays of affection, such as hugging or kissing.

-• Remove your shoes before entering temples or specific areas, if requested.
+• Remove shoes before entering temples or specific areas, if requested.

 • Photograph only when permitted, as some areas prohibit the use of cameras.

-Before performing rituals like washing hands or ringing bells, observe the behavior of the locals to follow the steps correctly.
+Before performing rituals such as washing hands or ringing bells, observe the behavior of locals to follow the steps correctly.

-The best beaches in Japan to visit in the summer
+The best beaches in Japan to visit in summer

-10. Careful with the Use of Trash Bins
+10. Care with the Use of Trash Bins

-Public trash bins are rare in Japan, but that is not an excuse to dispose of waste improperly.
+Public trash bins are rare in Japan, but this is not an excuse to dispose of waste improperly.
 People often take their trash home or dispose of it at recycling stations near convenience stores.
-Furthermore, waste is meticulously separated:
+Additionally, waste is meticulously sorted:

 • Burnable (paper, food scraps).

-If you don't know where to dispose of a certain item, take it with you until you find a proper trash can.
+If you do not know where to throw a particular item, take it with you until you find an appropriate trash bin.

 11. Behavior on Public Transport

-In addition to not using the phone for calls, other etiquette rules on public transport include:
+In addition to not using your phone for calls, other etiquette norms on public transport include:

-• Give priority: Priority seats are reserved for the elderly, people with disabilities, pregnant women, and passengers with small children.
-Even if the train is empty, it is polite to avoid these seats if you do not belong to these groups.
+• Give priority: Priority seats are reserved for the elderly, disabled people, pregnant women, and passengers with small children.
+Even if the train is empty, it is polite to avoid these seats if you do not fit into these groups.

-• Avoid large backpacks: Use your hands to carry backpacks or large bags, reducing the space taken up and avoiding bumping into others.
+• Avoid large backpacks: Use your hands to carry large backpacks or bags, reducing the space occupied and avoiding bumping into others.

-• Respect the silence: Conversations, even discreet ones, should be kept at a low volume.
+• Respect silence: Conversations, even discreet ones, should be kept at a low volume.

-8 types of people we find on Japanese trains
+8 types of people we encounter on trains in Japan

 12. Photographing People and Places